copamo2024/copamo2024.github.io/index.md

         KEYNOTE ANNOUNCEMENT
     </div>
     <div class="announcement-content">
         [22.08.2024.]
-It is our pleasure to announce that Dr. Philippe Giabbanelli will deliver a keynote at the workshop.
+It is our pleasure to announce that <a href="https://giabbanelli.com/author/philippe-j.-giabbanelli/">Dr. Philippe Giabbanelli</a> will deliver a keynote at the workshop.
 More details <a href="/keynote">here</a>.
     </div>
     <div class="announcement-date">
     </div>